gabeweng/gabeweng.github.io/_posts/2020-05-16-data-augmentation-for-nlp.md

 ![TF-IDF based word replacement](/images/nlp-aug-tf-idf-word-replacement.png){: .align-center}

-The words that replaces the original word are chosen by calculating TF-IDF scores of words over the whole document and taking the lowest ones.
+The words that replace the original word are chosen by calculating TF-IDF scores of words over the whole document and taking the lowest ones.
 You can refer to the code implementation for this in the original paper [here](https://github.com/google-research/uda/blob/master/text/augmentation/word_level_augment.py).

 ## 2. Back Translation
 In this approach, we leverage machine translation to paraphrase a text while retraining the meaning.
 [Xie et al.](https://arxiv.org/abs/1904.12848) used this method to augment the unlabeled text and learn a semi-supervised model on IMDB dataset with only 20 labeled examples.
 Their model outperformed the previous state-of-the-art model trained on 25,000 labeled examples.